enheit/jessie-and-friends/prepare-changes-to-be-commited.md

-Prepare changes to be committed
+# Prepare changes to be committed

+Impressions: 2.5/5

+Note:

+ - There is a significant jump between the previous chapter and this one.
+Make it smooth at the beginning.
+ - I have feeling that additional context of what commit is and when it is used must be added.

+---

 To ask Git to track our file, we can run the next command.